Skip to main content

 Business skills

-We encourage all our students to take a placement year between Stages 2 and 3.
-You can spend this year working in the industry or studying abroad.
+We encourage you to take a placement year between Stages 2 and 3.
+This can be a professional role in the industry or studying abroad.
+Our study abroad option means you’ll join one of our many global partner universities where teaching is in English.

 Research skills